Ways to eat better

 8. Set up or increase support services

-Did you know that we also have textured meals are also available and suitable for people with medical conditions that affect swallowing.
+You can also consider our Delivered Meals service too, where fresh, healthy meals are delivered straight to your door.
+In fact, we also have textured meals available for people with medical conditions that affect swallowing.
 We can also have multiple meals delivered on one day if that’s what you need.